-That said, don’t deactivate your Zoom accounts just yet.
-Distance learning may have forced us to become tech savvy, but that doesn’t mean we can’t use it to our advantage as we enter an era of new classroom settings.
-With new education tools at our disposal, we can improve how we conduct in-person classes and provide more flexibility for students through new learning models like HyFlex.
+With new education tools at our disposal, teachers can improve how they conduct in-person classes and provide more flexibility for students through new learning models like HyFlex.
 We predict that education technology will create a learning experience far better than anything we’ve seen before.

-To help you prepare for the 2021-2022 school year, , we’ve compiled a list of the best tech tools to use in-person, hybrid, or fully remote:
+To help prepare teachers, we’ve compiled a list of the best tech tools to use in-person, hybrid, or remotely:

 Explain Everything Whiteboard is an all-in-one tool for drawing, presenting, animating, creating, and collaborating on a variety of mixed media such as PDFs, videos, etc. Explain Everything Whiteboard is a great digital whiteboard for online lessons or recorded lectures and can easily be broadcasted to any audience through your favorite videoconferencing software.